aslamshkh/Data_Cleansing_Project_SQL/README.md

-# 📉 Global Layoffs Analaysis
+# 📉 Global Layoff Analaysis

 ## 📑 The Table Of Contents